pouyafarahani/Django-base/README.md

 1- Create an .env file and fill in the values in the docker-compose.yml file

-2- You can create a secret key from the website djecrety.ir
+2- You can create a secret key from the website https://djecrety.ir/